 I live and breathe innovation.
-I’m fascinated by the interaction between people and technology, how this is evolving every day and the possibilities it is opening up.
+What fascinates me is the interaction between people and technology, how this is evolving every day and the possibilities it creates.

-As a Digital Product Designer I make these possibilities into products.
+As a Design Lead I make these possibilities into products.

 This is what I do